-- Real Browser/Device Testing – Testing on real devices (vs. emulators) will give you more accurate, real-life results.
-One of the better cross browser testing tools will also allow you to use your application with natural touch-screen device gestures like swipe, tap, zoom, and scroll.
+Testing on real devices (vs. emulators) gives real-life results that have greater accuracy.
+A good cross browser testing tool also allows you to use your application with natural touch-screen device gestures like swipe, tap, zoom, and scroll.

-- Multi Browser Testing & Device Offerings – There are hundreds of iOS and Android devices available today by a large number of manufacturers.
+There are hundreds of iOS and Android devices available today from a large number of manufacturers.
 Make sure the tool you use supports a wide range of devices.

-Tip: Use data from Google Analytics to see which types of devices and browsers your users visit your site with.
-This information will help you make decisions on which devices/browsers you need to test, and which tool to go with.
+Tip: Use data from Google Analytics to see which types of device and browser visitors use to access your site.
+This information can help inform decisions on which devices/browsers you need to test and which tool to use.

-- Browser Screenshots – Most cross browser testing tools provide screenshots of your website or application as they appear on a variety of browsers and devices.
-This ability to quickly get a view of your website on another browser or device can expedite the testing process.
-While not always the most accurate approach to testing, it’s certainly quicker than manually testing on each device and browser, so can be a good place to start.
+Most included in this cross browser testing tools list provide screenshots of your website or application showing how they appear on the various browsers and devices.
+Getting a view of your website quickly on another browser or device can expedite the testing process.
+While not always the most accurate approach to testing, it’s certainly quicker than manually testing on each device and browser, so it can be an excellent place to start.

-- Ability To Test Locally – A good cross browser testing tool will let you test local builds.
-Conducting cross browser testing in production is often too late because bugs will have already been introduced into the wild, so you need to test earlier than that.
-The ability to test development or staging environments is important so you can find bugs before they can be released to users.
+A good cross browser testing tool will let you test local builds.
+Leaving cross browser testing until the site is live is often too late because bugs may still be present, so you need to test earlier than that.
+Testing in development or in staging environments is crucial to finding bugs before users experience them.

-- Automated Browser Testing – Some cross browser testing tools support automated testing in addition to manual testing.
-Using Selenium, testers can write scripts to test their application or website and then run these scripts against multiple browsers and mobile device platforms within the tool.
-Automated cross browser testing coupled with manual testing ensures wide coverage and a thorough testing strategy.
+Some tools for cross browser testing support automated testing as well as manual.
+For example, testers using Selenium can write scripts to test their application or website, then run these scripts against multiple browsers and mobile device platforms within the tool.
+Performing both automated and manual cross testing supports broad coverage and a thorough testing strategy.

 Cross Browser Testing Tools List

-Let’s take a look at some of the more popular cross browser testing tools available today:
+Let’s take a look at some of the popular cross browser testing tools available today:

 2. Sauce Labs